srackham/drake/README.md

   Drakefiles are run with the Deno 'run' command.

   A Drake VARIABLE is a named string value e.g. 'vers=0.1.0'.
-Variables are accessed via the Drake 'env' object e.g. 'env("vers")' or 'env("vers")'.
+Variables are accessed using the Drake 'env' API e.g. 'env("vers").

 OPTIONS
   -a, --always-make     Unconditionally execute tasks.